coreymwamba/estonta/README.md

 New directory created at /home/corey/.local/share/ics.
 No events found
 ```
 Then run **aldonos** to add an event.
-A series of dialogs will guide you through adding an event.
+A series of questions (or with the **-g**, Yad dialogs) will guide you through adding an event.
 An iCalendar file is added to the directory.

 ![The series of dialogs for aldonos](aldonas.png)